grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 By the way, this process is sometimes referred to as "Red-Green-Refactor", because of the colors that xUnit tools display for failing and passing test.
 I am just mentioning it here for the record -- I will not be using this term further in the book.

-TODO refactor the below piece significantly!!!

 "Test-First" means seeing a failure
 -----------------------------------

-Explaining the illustration with the TDD process above, I pointed out that you are supposed to write a Statement that you wish were true **but is not**.
-It means that when you write a Statement, you have to evaluate it (i.e. run it) and watch it fail its assertions before you provide an implementation that makes this Statement true.
+Explaining the illustration with the TDD process above, I pointed out that you are supposed to write a Statement that you wish was true **but is not**.
+It means that not only you have to write a Statement before you provide implementation that makes it true, you also have to evaluate it (i.e. run it) and watch it fail its assertions before you provide the implementation.

 Why is that so important?
 Is it not just enough to write the Statement first?
 Why run it and watch it fail?

-There are several reasons and I will try to outline a few of them briefly.
+There are several reasons and I will try to outline several of them briefly.

-### You do not know whether the Statement can ever be false until you see it evaluate as false
+### We can't be sure whether the Statement can ever be false until you see it evaluate as false

 Every accurate Statement fails when it isn’t fulfilled and passes when it is.
+That's one of the main reasons why we write it -- to see this transition from *red* to *green*, which means that what previously was not implemented (and we had a proof for that) is now working (and we have a proof).
+Seeing the transition tells us that we made progress.

-That is one of the main reasons why we write it -- to receive this feedback.
-Also, after being fulfilled, the Statement becomes a part of the executable specification and starts failing as soon as the code stops fulfilling it, for example as the result of a mistake made during code rework.
-If you run a Statement for the first time only after the behavior it describes has been implemented and it evaluates to true, how do you know whether it really describes a need accurately?
+Another thing to note is that, after being fulfilled, the Statement becomes a part of the executable specification and starts failing as soon as the code stops fulfilling it, for example as the result of a mistake made during code refactoring.

+Seeing a Statement evaluated as false gives us valuable feedback.
+If you run a Statement only *after* the behavior it describes has been implemented and it is evaluated as true, how do you know whether it really describes a need accurately?
 You did not ever watch it fail, so how do you know it ever will?

-The first time I encountered this argument was before I started thinking of unit tests as executable specification).
+The first time I encountered this argument was before I started thinking of tests as executable specification.
 “Seriously?" -- I thought -- “I know what I'm writing.
 If I make my unit tests small enough, it is self-evident that I am describing the correct behavior.
 This is paranoid".
 However, life quickly verified my claims and I was forced to withdraw my arguments.
-Let me describe three ways I experienced of how one can write a Statement that always evaluates to true, regardless if the code is correct or not.
-There are more ways, I just forgot the rest :-D).
-Avoid the following situations where Statements cheat you into thinking they are fulfilled even when they are not:
+Let me describe three ways I experienced of how one can write a Statement that is always evaluated as true, whether the code is correct or not.
+There are more ways, however, I think giving you three should be an illustration enough.

+Test-first allowed me to avoid the following situations where Statements cheated me into thinking they were fulfilled even when they were not:

-#### 1. Accidental omission of adding a Statement to the Specification
+#### 1. Accidental omission of including a Statement in a Specification

+It's usually insufficient to just write the code of a Statement - we also have to let the test runner know that a method we wrote is really a Statement (not e.g. just a helper method) and it needs to be evaluated, i.e. run by the runner.

-However funny it may sound, this happened to me a few times.
-The example uses C#, but most xUnit frameworks have some kind of mechanism to mark methods as Statements, whether by using attributes (C#) or annotations (Java), or by using macros (C and C++) or by inheriting from a common class, or by using just a naming convention.
+Most xUnit frameworks have some kind of mechanism to mark methods as Statements, whether by using attributes (C#) or annotations (Java), or by using macros (C and C++) or by inheriting from a common class, or by using a naming convention.

 Let's take xUnit.Net as an example.
 To turn a method into a Statement in xUnit.Net, you mark it with the `[Fact]` attribute in the following way: